alia-adel/frontend-nanodegree-feedreader/README.md

 * Initial Entries
     * loaded with at least one entry
 * New Feed Selection
-    * loads the first feed
-    * loads the second feed
-    * do not match previous selected feed
+    * do not match previous loaded feed

 ## Project Structure
 * `.\css\`